I have completed a collection of short fiction

 Represented by Akin Akinwumi at Willenfield Literary Agency.

 Born in Belgrade and brought to Toronto as an infant.
 Grew up in Scarborough and Pickering; attended the University of Toronto.
 Graduated from Centennial College for journalism.
-Earned a graduate certificate in creative writing from the Humber School for Writers — the course offered free admission as a winner of the Toronto Star Short Story Contest.
+Earned a graduate certificate in creative writing from the Humber School for Writers — the course offered free admission to the winner of the Toronto Star Short Story Contest.
+I am grateful for that opportunity.

 Wandered in and out of various careers before starting fiction.
 Now living in Scarborough again.